-57. 6: Comply or explain Board/Council of Governors B.5.1 The Board and the Governors should be provided with high-quality information appropriate to their respective functions and relevant to the decisions they have to make.
-Compliar nt.
-Papers for meeting is of the board of direct ors and council of governors are available from the Trust's website.
-In addition on to meeting papers, the board of directors and council of g overnors receive regular briefings from the Trust, its regulators and its and decisions of the board and the council. reports f general c rom the Chair and Chi queries to non-execut ef Executive are extracive directors and the Tr ted from the parust's executive ings of the board of directors are published and the meeting agenda, pers and issued directly to governors.
+6: Comply or explain Board/Council of Governors B.5.1 The Board and the Governors should be provided with high-quality information appropriate to their respective functions and relevant to the decisions they have to make.
+Complia nt.
+Papers for meeting s of the board of direc tors and counci il of governors are available from the Trust's website.
+In additio on to meeting papers, the board of directors and council of governors receive regular briefings from the Trust, its regulators and its represei ntative bodies to inform n and provide context to the functions s and decisions of the board and the council.
+The cour ncil of governors rece ives notification when papers for mee tings of the board of directors are published and the meeting agenda, general queries to non-execut ive directors and the T rust's executive apers and issued directly to governors.
 Governors have a facility to log management team.
-The log records the response to the queries so that at ation and learning across the council. r representatives to the new sletter for govern ttees also subm it personal reports to their colleagues in the company secretarial team's 58.
+The log records the response to the queries so that nation and learning across the council. • - nit personal reports to their colleagues in the company secretarial team's newsletter for govern 111863 a130 3UDI nic personal reports to their concagues in the company secretarial lealins montiny new slotter for govern 50 T 58.
 6: Comply or explain Board B.5.2 The Board, and in particular non-executive directors, may reasonably wish to challenge assurances received from the executive management.
-They need not seek to appoint a relevant adviser for each and every subject area that comes before the Board, although they should, wherever possible, ensure that they have sufficient information and understanding to enable challenge and to take decisions on an informed basis.
-Compliar l nt 59.
-6: Comply or explain Board B.5.3 The Board should ensure that directors, especially non-executive directors, have access to the independent professional advice, at the NHS foundation trust's expense, where they judge it necessary to discharge their responsibilities as directors.
-Compliar nt 1 1 60.
-6: Comply or explain Board/Committees B.5.4 Committees should be provided with sufficient resources to undertake their duties.
+They need not seek to appoint a relevant adviser for each and every subject area that comes before the Deerd although they abouild wherever peecible appure that they have before the Board, although they should, wherever possible, ensure that they have before the Board, although they should, wherever possible, ensure that they have sufficient information and understanding to enable challenge and to take decisions on an informed basis. sufficient information and understanding to enable challenge and to take decisions sufficient information and understanding to enable challenge and to take decisions sufficient information and understanding to enable challenge and to take decisions Complia nt sufficient information and understanding to enable challenge and to take decisions - T sufficient information and understanding to enable challenge and to take decisions on an informed basis.
+Complian 59. nt 6: Comply or explain Board B.5.3 sufficient information and understanding to enable challenge and to take decisions on an informed basis.
+The Board should ensure that directors, especially non-executive directors, have - T Board B.5.3 sufficient information and understanding to enable challenge and to take decisions on an informed basis.
+The Board should ensure that directors, especially non-executive directors, have access to the independent professional advice, at the NHS foundation trust's - T Board B.5.3 sufficient information and understanding to enable challenge and to take decisions on an informed basis. - T Board B.5.3 Sufficient information and understanding to enable challenge and to take decisions on an informed basis.
+Complian 59.
+Complian 6: Comply or explain Board B.5.3 Sufficient information and understanding to enable challenge and to take decisions on an informed basis.
+59. 6: Comply or explain Board Board/Committees B.5.3 Sufficient information and understanding to enable challenge and to take decisions on an informed basis.